easy tarot lessons

 The Empress Card is everyone’s mom, in a celestial kind of way, and every mom has a bit of this card in her.
 This is more than simple empress (power), or queen (status).
-This is that squishy kind of unconditional love that nurtures the soul, warms up the coldest nights, and makes the worst times bearable.
-For complete information on this card including how to use it to manifest your desires please try out a copy of The Easiest Way to Learn the Tarot—EVER!!
+This card represents that squishy kind of unconditional love that nurtures the soul, warms up the coldest nights, and makes the worst times bearable.
+Keep reading below to learn *much more* about the various meanings of this card in various circumstances and readings.

 Her presence brings life to all.
 Trees are alive with leaves and fruits, water flows freely, and the sun shines brightly.
 We will politely ignore the inconsistency of separating her feet from the earth by setting her “throne” on a stone pillar and we ask that you do as well.
 Not all Tarot art is symbolically correct.